xCDAT/xcdat-validation/scripts/performance-benchmarks/README.md

    mamba activate xcdat_test_stable
    ```

-2. (REQUIRED for external users) Download the datasets from ESGF online using wget
+2. (REQUIRED for external users) Download the datasets from ESGF.
+   You can either use (1) `1_esgf_download_datasets.py`, which downloads the files using
+   ESGF wget scripts (2) **Download the files from ESGF2's Globus endpoint**.
+If you download
-   and HTTP.
-The files will be stored in the sub-directories of the `input-dataset`
+   the files using Globus, make sure they are stored correctly in the sub-directories
-   directory.
+   found in `scripts/performance-benchmarks/input-dataset` (each sub-directory
+   corresponds to a multi-file dataset, labeled by size).
+Links to Globus are located
+   in the "Links to Datasets on ESGF" section below.

    ```bash
      python scripts/performance-benchmarks/1_esgf_download_datasets.py